 As the largest regional airline in the United States, we are committed to operating in an environmentally responsible manner; complying with all environmental laws and regulations; using natural resources efficiently; preventing pollution, where possible, and if not possible, then establishing mitigation programs to minimize environmental impact; engaging with external stakeholders to discuss commercially viable solutions to reduce emissions; and collaborating with our major airline partners in their decarbonization goals.
-In 2021, we implemented the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-Related Financial Disclosures (TCFD) frameworks and reporting standards in order to enhance our climate risk evaluation, assessment, and disclosures.
-During 2021, we partnered with a team developing electric vertical aircraft technology with the objective to provide an environmentally friendly urban transportation solution.
+In 2022, we continued to enhance our climate risk evaluation, assessment, and disclosures under the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-Related Financial Disclosures (TCFD) frameworks and reporting standards, including setting ESG goals and targets and integrating scenario analysis into our TCFD disclosure.
 We also continued to invest in our fleet, by adding new, larger regional jets that have a more efficient carbon footprint per Available Seat Mile (ASM) than our older 50-seat jet fleet.